Properly Treated Water Does Not Smell – The Nasty Truth About Airborne Contaminants

 That odor is bad news.
 It’s not just aesthetics; it’s a potentially existential threat to the pool and sadly those who use it.

-Yes, our company offers an approach to water treatment that eradicates airborne contamination from the pool, known as SRK HydroZone 3®.
-And yes, it’s expensive, but it is guaranteed to make that smell and all the frightening things that go with it vanish into thin air.
+Yes, our company offers an approach to water treatment that eradicates airborne contamination from the pool, known as SRK HydroZone 3® — it is guaranteed to make that smell and all the frightening things that go with it vanish into thin air.